sHRI-Lab-KIST/sHRI-Lab-KIST.github.io/people/jongsuk.md

 - B.S. in Electrical Engineering at Korea Advanced Institute of Science and Technology (KAIST) (1994)
 - M.S. in Electrical Engineering at Korea Advanced Institute of Science and Technology (KAIST) (1996)
 - Ph.D. in Electrical Engineering at Korea Advanced Institute of Science and Technology (KAIST) (2001)
-  - *Thesis : Trajectory Planning and Following for Mobile Robots with Current and Voltage Constraints*
+  - *Thesis : Trajectory Planning and Following for Mobile Robots with Current and Voltage Constraints*<br>
 - Visiting Researcher, Computer Science and Artificial Intelligence Lab (CSAIL), MIT (2004)

 ### Publications